healthykitchen101/healthykitchen101.com/blenders/reviews/braun/braun-multiquick-7-hand-blender.md

 *   Whipped Egg-Whites (5%) - **8.0**/10

-The Braun MQ7035X distinguishes itself through its quality performance across various tasks.
-Its forte lies in tasks such as creating velvety frozen fruit smoothies and finely puréeing nuts, like almonds, to make nutritious milk.
+The Braun MQ7035X is one of the [most impressive blenders](https://healthykitchen101.com/blenders/reviews/best/) we have tested.
+Its standout capabilities include producing velvety smoothies from frozen fruits and efficiently grinding almonds for homemade almond milk.
 Thanks to the included whisking attachment, making mayonnaise and whipping egg whites to stiff peaks can also be done with confidence.

 ### Hot Soup Purée